hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 Schema-on-read is similar to dynamic (runtime) type checking in programming languages, and schema-on-write is similar to static (compile-time) type checking.

-Schema changes have a bed reputation of being slow and requiring downtime.
+Schema changes have a bad reputation of being slow and requiring downtime.
 This reputation is not entirely deserved.
 Most relational databases can run ALTER TABLE statement in few milliseconds or seconds.

 - If we have many different types of objects, and it is not practical to define a table for each type, then a document model is a good fit.